 Due diligence report

-The findings made during the due diligence are presented in a clear report discussing the individual areas of focus and highlighting potential problems.
-The report can be used for negotiations for the purchase price or for obtaining financing.
+The outcomes of the due diligence process are detailed in a comprehensive report that discusses each focus area and highlights potential issues.
+This report is valuable for negotiating the purchase price or securing financing.